Angika

 Angika (also known as Anga, Angikar or Chhika-Chhiki) is an Eastern Indo-Aryan language spoken in some parts of the Indian states of Bihar and Jharkhand, as well as in parts of Nepal.

-Angika Language is closely related to languages such as Maithili, Bengali, Bhojpuri and Magahi.
+Angika is closely related to neighbouring Indic languages such as Maithili, Bengali, Bhojpuri and Magahi.
 Historically it was written in a separate script known as 'Anga Lipi'.
 Later writers shifted to Kaithi Script and eventually to Devanagari Script.

-Territory

-Angika is mainly spoken in south-eastern Bihar, including Munger, Bhagalpur and Banka districts; and the Santhal Pargana division of Jharkhand.
-Its speakers number around 15 million people.
+Angika has been declared as an additional official language of Jharkhand.